LJIA Homeowners Spring Checklist and Update

 Ramsey County will use a portion of its state legislative funds for aquatic invasive species to conduct watercraft inspections at all Ramsey County public boat launches over the summer, and our boat launch will be one of those.
 Inspectors will be looking for visible signs that an entering or departing boat is carrying contaminants, and they will stop and educate the boater, accordingly.

 There is not enough funding to inspect 24/7 at all boat launches, so inspection hours will be spread around and be intermittent.
 Most lake associations have requested peak hours during weekends and holidays, and the vendor conducting the inspections is working to accommodate that.
-The schedule has not yet been finalized, but it will be posted on our website once available.

 IT MAY LOOK LIKE A UFO (UNIDENTIFIED FLOATING OBJECT), BUT IT’S MORE LIKELY SOMEONE BOW FISHING